Reporting

 Current Verified Run

-April 9, 2026 — bundle exec rake completed successfully with CLI, web-session, lab, installer, website-installer, and gem-build smoke checks.
+April 27, 2026 - bundle exec rake verify completed successfully with full specs, CLI, web-session, lab, installer, website-installer, deploy, and gem-build checks.